 Personally, I recommend washing your car every 1-2 weeks, especially if it is driven daily and stored outside.

-Tip #9 Drying Using Air Pressure and Microfiber Towels
+Tip #9 Drying Using Pressurised Air or Microfiber Towels

 Now that you’ve got the car clean, you’ll need to dry it, otherwise you’ll be left with tonnes of hideous water spots which can eat away at the clear coat and cause permanent damage.